vflopez77/Election_Analysis/README.md

 To this end, we will  analyze and summarize the data in the file and provide the following:

-- The total number of votes cast.
+- The total number of votes cast
-- A list of all the counties and the percentage and total number of votes cast in each county
+- A list of all the counties with the percentage and total number of votes cast in each county
 - The name of the county with the largest turnout
 - The percentage and total votes for each candidate
-- The winning candidate and the total votes and percentage cast for them
+- The winning candidate and the total votes and percentage of votes cast for them

 ## Resources
 - Data source: election_results.csv